 It may seem counterintuitive to decades of the “customer first” school of thought, but to increase your customer retention significantly you must put your employees first—even before your customers.

-Your employees interact with your customers everyday, either directly or indirectly.
+Your employees interact with your customers every day, either directly or indirectly.
 Particularly when it comes to your front-line employees, fatigue and burnout is a very real issue that degrades motivation and engagement.
 As your front-line employees work with customers day in and day out, they are often dealing with the same problems, over and over again.
-This tends to have a wearing effect on their positivity and engagement, energy that your customers will notice.
+This tends to have a wearing effect on their positivity and engagement, the energy that your customers will notice.

 There are several things that you can do to keep these employees engaged, and they don’t have to cost a lot of money.

 Include your front-line employees in proactive problem-solving.
 This certainly means your customer service staff, but should also include your sales department and potentially your social media manager.
 These are people who are interacting with your clients on a daily basis.
 They hear what your customers are saying about your brand and have their fingers on the pulse of your brand.
 Get these people together to share their insights and help create plans for proactively dealing with or fixing common problems that impact your customer experience.

 Job swaps are becoming more popular, particularly as younger employees who become bored with day-to-day tasks increasingly enter the workforce.
 This is not a practical solution for every organization, but if you can figure out a job swap program that works for you, it is a great way to accomplish several employee engagement and retention objectives.

 - It can give your front-line employees a bit of a break from being the face and voice of the brand to decrease fatigue.

 - It provides employees an opportunity to develop new skills, build new ideas, and learn from their peers.

 - It breaks down silos by giving your team cross-functional perspectives and encourages people to develop closer working relationships.